daleao/sdv/Modules/Combat/README.md

 <div align="center">

-<i>It is my hope that this mechanic will encourage experimentation, and also teach some basic Music Theory.</i>
+*It is my hope that this mechanic will encourage experimentation, and also teach some basic Music Theory.*
 </div>

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>